 - a refund must be paid within five years of the date you left the Scheme (or by age 75 if earlier) - if you do not claim the refund and you re-join the LGPS it will no longer be payable.
-The benefits will instead be added to your new pension account - your LGPS administering authority will set a deadline for you to elect to transfer out.
-You will not be able to transfer after this date.
+The benefits will instead be added to your new pension account. - An election to transfer must be received by us within 3 months from your date of leaving the scheme (this is known as the reply date).
+If you do not elect to transfer by the reply date you will only be able to claim a refund of contributions (unless you re-join the LGPS).

-Refund of contributions
+Refunds of contributions

 If you leave, or opt out after three months, and have not met the two-year qualifying period, you will normally be able to claim a refund of your contributions (less tax).
-Your administering authority will automatically pay the refund five years after you left (or age 75 if earlier) if you do not claim your refund, transfer your benefits to a new pension arrangement or re-join the LGPS.
+We will automatically pay the refund to you five years after you left (or age 75 if earlier) if you do not claim your refund, transfer your benefits to a new pension arrangement or re-join the LGPS.